boythingg/doIIish/readme.md

 I really really really like supermariologan, I've been a fan since 2013 I do not like when people try and one-up me on this.

-zero day fans dni, a lot of you are weird as fuck
+zero day fans dni, a lot of you are weird as fuck, also pls don't copy or take inspo from my ponies unless we're friends/close